-Using velocity based training for a strength rebuild
+Velocity based training for strength

 Mid-2022 has not been a good block of training for me.